X-Ryl669/Orpheus/plugin-kutr/readme.txt

-google drive library plugin
+Kutr library plugin

-this is the application wrapper for library-googledrive no code should be added here
+this is the application wrapper for library-kutr no code should be added here